teamshares/service_action/README.md

 * setting `sensitive: true` on any param will filter that value out when inspecting or passing to on_exception
 * feature: `noncritical do` - within this block, any exceptions will be logged (on_exception handler), but will NOT fail the interactor edge case: `fail_with` _will_ still fail the parent interactor
+* logging - all entrance/exit logged by default at debug level. can set logger level, or define class method targeted_for_debug_logging? = true, or set the env var...
+(Ability to toggle on debug logging for any specific actor without going through CI run.)
 ---

 TODO: Delete this and the text below, and describe your gem